colonic

 Read More »

-What is a well-differentiated neuroendocrine tumour in the colon?
-A well differentiated neuroendocrine tumour (NET) is a type of cancer made up of specialized neuroendocrine cells.
+Well differentiated neuroendocrine tumour (NET) of the colon and rectum is a type of cancer made up of neuroendocrine cells.
 The tumour can develop anywhere along the length of the colon and rectum although it is most commonly found in the rectum.
-Pathologists divide well differentiated NETs of the …
+Pathologists divide these tumours into three grades (G1 through G3) with higher-grade tumours …

 Read More »